First Warning Forecast: A mild start to the week, but more 70s are on the way

 A mild start to the week, but more 70s are on the way….If you enjoyed the warm weather over the weekend, more of that weather is on its way back.

-As we move through our Monday afternoon, expect highs in the mid 60s under mostly sunny skies.
-Tonight, we’ll enjoy mostly clear skies with low temperatures in the lower 40s.
+As we move through our Monday night, expect a few clouds out there.
+It’s going to be chilly, with low temperatures in the lower 40s.

 On Tuesday, we’ll see a few more clouds, but we’ll still see the sun.
 Highs will be a tad cooler, into the upper 50s.
 On Wednesday, a cold front will approach us, but it won’t quite make it all the way through the viewing area.
-Still, we’ll see a few extra clouds and a slight chance of a shower.
+Still, we’ll see a good deal of clouds.
+An isolated shower is possible.
 Highs will be in the mid 60s.

-We could see a couple of more showers as we approach the end of the work week.
-Highs on Thursday and Friday, though, will be in the lower 70s.
+We could see a couple of more isolated showers as we approach the end of the work week.
+Highs on Thursday and Friday will warm into the lower 70s.
 Higher rain chances slide in on Saturday.
 A few thunderstorms are possible by then.
-Highs will be in the upper 60s.
+Highs will be near 70.

-This Afternoon: Mostly Sunny and Mild.
-Highs in the mid 60s.
-Winds: N/NE 5-15 mph.

 Tuesday: Partly Cloudy and Cooler.
 Highs in the upper 50s.
 Winds: E/SE 5-10 mph.